 As we discussed earlier, clear communication is very important.
 So, you cannot rely on your PC or Smartphone’s built-in devices, it is good to purchase a professional headset or microphone.
 You ensure that your patients are hearing your voice clearly and correctly without any issue.

-You need to ensure that your internet connection is good so that your meeting should not interrupted in between your discussion.
-Good internet connection will help to prevent lags and outage when you really need it to work.
+You need to ensure that your internet connection is good so that your meeting should not be interrupted in between your discussion.
+A good internet connection will help to prevent lags and outages when you really need it to work.

 Keep your Patient Engaged

 You might already offer telehealth services to your patients or you are going to start with a telehealth visit, whatever the case you might seem a little awkward talking to a technical device instead of a face-to-face patient.
 Ensure that your patient should not feel that you are avoiding them though you are not.
 Establish eye contact with the patients so that they can speak to show you are listening while they are sharing their problems with you.
 Just like a face-to-face visit.

 Follow all Telehealth Guidelines

 You are already busy with your online visits with patients, but you need to make an arrangement to get paid for your time and effort when it comes to telehealth appointments.
 Due to the Coronavirus pandemic, many insurance companies have relaxed their guidelines for providers.
 To keep your practice financially healthy you need to make sure that you are getting paid on time and without any issues.

 If you or your staff are not sure how to bill for telehealth visits or know what covered sessions include?
 You can connect with our billing staff to outsource your medical billing.
 We keep our staff up to date with the latest updates released from CMS and other government agencies.
 So that you will get paid on time with minimal denials.

 Get in touch with Medical Billers and Coders (MBC) team today to learn how we can simplify and streamline your Revenue Cycle Management.